 - In United States of America: Share Pregnancy & Infant Loss Support.

 To stop lactation after miscarriage, stillbirth or infant loss, express just enough milk to stay comfortable by hand expressing or using a breast pump—the milk supply will gradually reduce.
 There is no evidence that using prescription medication to dry up breast milk is more effective than expressing to comfort.
-Some mothers choose to pump their milk and donate it to a milk bank.
+Some women choose to pump their milk and donate it to a milk bank.